LuisJG8/LuisJG8/README.md

 # Hi, I’m Luis 👋

 Software/ML Engineer with a deep passion for backend infrastructure, machine learning and distributed systems.
 I graduated from Florida International University with a Bachelor of Science in Computer Science in 2025.
 My coursework focused heavily on AI, ML and data systems.
-I am also an OpenAI Codex Ambassador in Miami, Florida.
+I am an OpenAI Codex Ambassador in Miami and a Metaflow open-source contributor.

 ## 🚀 Currently Building
 - Small web apps (prototypes) with Codex